-BOEM has determined that there is still incomplete or unavailable information regarding the potential impacts to soft bottom benthic habitat from OCS oil- and gas-related activities.
-As discussed in Chapter 4.1.1.10 of the prior 2012-2017 Gulf of Mexico EISs, BOEM has identified incomplete information for impacts related to the distribution and abundance of deepwater corals in areas of predominantly soft bottom habitat; the long-term effects of persistent PAHs (Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014), and the long-term effects of episodic sedimentation events (Allers et al., 2013; Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014).
+Even after evaluating the information above, BOEM has determined the new information does not change previous conclusions from the 2012-2017 Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS; nevertheless, there is still incomplete or unavailable information.
+As discussed in Chapter 4.1.1.10 of the 2012-2017 Multisale EIS, WPA 233/CPA 231 Supplemental EIS, and WPA 238/246/248 Supplemental EIS, BOEM has identified incomplete information for impacts related to the distribution and abundance of deepwater corals in areas of predominantly soft bottom habitat; the long-term effects of persistent PAHs (Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014), and the long-term effects of episodic sedimentation events (Allers et al., 2013; Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014).

-Although the distribution and abundance of deepwater corals in areas of predominantly soft bottom habitat is not well known, BOEM uses reasonably accepted scientific methodologies to extrapolate from existing information when locating communities and suitable substrates potentially impacted by proposed OCS oil- and gas-related activities.
+Although the distribution and abundance of deepwater corals in areas of predominantly soft bottom habitat is not known, BOEM uses reasonably accepted scientific methodologies to extrapolate from existing information when locating communities and suitable substrates potentially impacted by proposed OCS oil- and gas-related activities.
 Data produced using several seafloor survey methods are analyzed to identify potential deepwater coral habitat.
 Refer to Chapter 4.1.1.9 for more detail on these surveys and reviews.
 BOEM has determined the incomplete information is not essential to a reasoned choice among alternatives because BOEM reviews plans and surveys on a case-by-case basis to reduce the possibility of impacting deepwater coral habitat.

 The cumulative impacts of OCS oil and gas exploration and development may result in locally significant impacts to soft bottom benthic communities.
 However, soft bottom communities are abundant throughout the GOM and the area of the seafloor impacted by OCS oil- and gas-related activities is very small in comparison with the overall area of soft bottom habitat in the GOM.
-BOEM used reasonably accepted scientific methodologies to conduct an analysis of available information on the degradation of hydrocarbons in sediments following oil spills and did not identify any reasonably foreseeable impacts extending beyond localized responses to persistent PAHs or sedimentation events among soft bottom inhabitants (Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014).
-Therefore, BOEM has determined that the incomplete information is not essential to a reasoned choice among alternatives because the affected areas are small and most impacts are short term.
+Analysis of available information did not identify any reasonably foreseeable impacts extending beyond localized responses to persistent PAHs or sedimentation events among soft bottom inhabitants (Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014).

 Soft bottom benthic communities within the WPA were likely not affected to any discernible degree by the Deepwater Horizon explosion, oil spill, and response because of the WPA's distance from the Macondo well.
 Although information on possible impacts to soft bottom benthic communities in the WPA may be relevant to the baseline conditions of the affected environment, incomplete information and other relevant data regarding the status and function of soft bottom benthic communities, including that being developed through the NRDA process, may take years to acquire and analyze and cannot be obtained in the timeline contemplated in the NEPA analysis of this Supplemental EIS.
 BOEM used reasonably accepted scientific methodologies to extrapolate from existing information in completing the analysis of impacts to soft bottom benthic communities and subsequent recovery.
-Published data indicate that microbial communities transition rapidly when exposed to changing environmental conditions and demonstrate significant resiliency (Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014).
-Although the body of available information is incomplete and long-term effects cannot yet be known, the evidence currently available supports past analyses and does not indicate severe adverse impacts to the soft bottom benthic communities of the WPA or entire GOM as a result of OCS oil- and gas-related activities.
+The new information summarized above indicates that microbial communities transition rapidly when exposed to changing environmental conditions and demonstrate significant resiliency (Kimes et al., 2013; Liu and Liu, 2013; Mason et al., 2014).
+Although the body of available information is incomplete or long-term effects cannot yet be known, the evidence currently available supports past analyses and does not indicate severe adverse impacts to the soft bottom benthic communities of the WPA or entire GOM as a result of OCS oil- and gas-related activities.
 Therefore, BOEM has determined that the incomplete information is not essential to a reasoned choice among alternatives.